asadm/vibemode/readme.md

 npx vibemode
 ```

-This will launch the interactive terminal interface.
-Follow the prompts to either "Pack files" or "Apply edits".
+This will launch the tool and show the following options:

-*   **Pack files:** Enter glob patterns or file/directory paths.
-Press Enter on an empty input line when done to copy the XML to your clipboard.
+*   **Pack files:** Let's you pick file/directory to pack.
+Press Enter when done to copy the "packed" XML to your clipboard, which you paste into your favorite LLM UI.
-*   **Apply edits:** Paste the response from your AI containing the SEARCH/REPLACE blocks.
+*   **Apply edits:** Paste the response from your model, which `vibemode` parses using a smaller model and applies to the file.

 ## 🔧 Applying Edits (Requires Gemini API Key)

-The "Apply edits from paste" feature uses the Google Gemini API (specifically the `gemini-2.0-flash` model) to understand and apply changes described in a specific format within the pasted text.
+The "Apply edits from paste" feature currently uses the Google Gemini API (specifically the `gemini-2.0-flash` model) to understand and apply changes described in a specific format within the pasted text.

 **To use this feature, you MUST:**